data-abhishek/git-contribution-guide/README.md

 ## Step 5: Push Your Local Commits to Your Forked Repository on GitHub

-1.  **Ensure You Are on the Correct Branch:** It's good practice to work on a separate branch.
-If you haven't already, you can create and switch to a new branch using:
-    ```bash
-    git checkout -b your-new-branch-name
-    ```
-    Replace `your-new-branch-name` with a descriptive name for your branch.

-2.  **Push Your Commits:** Use the `git push` command in the VS Code terminal to upload your local commits to your forked repository on GitHub.
+1.  **Push Your Commits:** Use the `git push` command in the VS Code terminal to upload your local commits to your forked repository on GitHub.
 You'll typically need to specify the remote name (`origin`) and the branch name:
     ```bash
     git push origin your-new-branch-name
     ```
-    If this is the first time you're pushing a new branch, you might need to use:
-    ```bash
-    git push -u origin your-new-branch-name
-    ```
-    The `-u` flag sets up a tracking connection between your local branch and the remote branch, so future `git push` commands on that branch can be simpler (`git push`).

-3.  **Verify on GitHub:** Go to your forked repository on GitHub in your web browser.
+2.  **Verify on GitHub:** Go to your forked repository on GitHub in your web browser.
 You should see your new branch and the commits you just pushed.

 ## Step 6: Create a Pull Request (Optional, for Contributing to the Original Repository)